6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 2. Google Sheets for ideation

 Google Sheets is useful in the ideation phase.
-In this phase, the focus is not on collaboration, but on coming up with your own creative ideas.
-Google Sheets helps you set out your content ideas and make them available to all team members at an early stage.
+In this phase, the focus is not on collaboration but on developing your own creative ideas.
+Google Sheets helps you outline your content ideas and share them with the entire team early.

 3. Asana for project management

-Asana is a project management tool that helps with capturing and organizing new content ideas during the ideation phase on a dedicated board.
+Asana is a project management tool that helps capture and organize new content ideas during the ideation phase on a dedicated board.

-There are also plenty of powerful Asana alternatives on the market, such as Workzone, Trello, and Jira.
+There are also numerous powerful Asana alternatives on the market, including Workzone, Trello, and Jira.

 While project management tools are excellent for task tracking, they can fall short when it comes to giving and receiving creative feedback.
-Reviewers end up having to send screenshots and timecodes, and there’s just a lack of context.
-Fortunately, you can integrate your project management tool with Filestage for a seamless content creation workflow.
+Reviewers often have to send screenshots and timecodes, and there’s insufficient context.
+Fortunately, you can integrate your project management tool with Filestage to streamline your content creation workflow.

 4. Ahrefs for keyword research

-Ahrefs is an SEO tool that helps you identify and analyze SEO keywords, so that you can boost your visibility in search engines.
+Ahrefs is an SEO tool that helps you identify and analyze SEO keywords to boost your visibility in search engines.

-Ubersuggest, SEMrush, and Monitor Backlinks are all powerful alternatives that support content production for SEO.
+Ubersuggest, SEMrush, and Monitor Backlinks are powerful alternatives for SEO content production.

 5. Canva for creation